Blogs

 Telaeris and Mobile Access Control

-Starting in 2008, Telaeris has coined our XPressEntry system as “Mobile Access Control System.”
-Our handheld badge readers perform most functions a Physical Access Control System (PACS) can provide, including:
+Starting in 2008, Telaeris has coined our XPressEntry system as a “Mobile Access Control System.”
+Our handheld badge readers perform most of the functions that a Physical Access Control System (PACS) provides, including:

 1. Badge verification